zzueah/2025qhack/README.md

 and implement a sample-based quantum algorithm that solves it, possibly adapting the configuration recovery method for better fit to the algorithm.

-Further details in the reference, question number 1.
+Further details in the reference, problem number 1.

 ## References/Websites
 - https://qhackathon.kr/2026/?p=0401&idx=5523